 Yes.
 The name of the individual will be put on a private register by the Foundation for Banking Ethics Enforcement for a minimum of 3 years.
-This register can be accessed by financial institutions.
-This makes it possible for companies to determine whether applicants have violated the Code of Conduct in the past.
+This register can be accessed by Dutch banks affiliated to FBEE.
+This makes it possible for the Dutch banks to determine whether applicants have violated the Code of Conduct in the past.
 This register also lists the individuals who received a professional disqualification.

 Yes.
 When you make a report, you will always be issued a confirmation of receipt.
-Later on in the process, DSI will inform you whether your report is to be investigated.
+Later on in the process, FBEE will inform you whether your report is to be investigated.

-If the Ethics Committee or the Appeals Committee decides to issue a fine, the proceeds go to the Foundation for Banking Ethics Enforcement’s general reserve.
+If the Disciplinary Commission or the Appeals Commission decides to issue a fine, the proceeds go to the Foundation for Banking Ethics Enforcement’s general reserve.